Skip to contents

 focal

-when multi-category treatments are used and ATT weights are requested, which group to consider the "treated" or focal group.
-This group will not be weighted, and the other groups will be weighted to be more like the focal group.
-If specified, estimand will automatically be set to "ATT".
+when estimand is set to "ATT" or "ATC", which group to consider the "treated" or "control" group.
+This group will not be weighted, and the other groups will be weighted to resemble the focal group.
+If specified, estimand will automatically be set to "ATT" (with a warning if estimand is not "ATT" or "ATC").
+See section estimand and focal in Details below.

 by